Alex Nazari Fake Flowers

 Clouds in Colorado cast long irregular shadows on the earth’s surface causing those within its borders to occasionally look up and check the sun’s pulse, questioning whether it will reappear that day or if a storm is pressing in.
 Nazari herself was born just beyond this kind of darkness, but the edge of fear that something precious could be swallowed up at any moment was not outside her comprehension.
 Being born in a shadow is perhaps easier than being born with a good view of it.
 This is a perspective Nazari frequently lends to viewers– that the darkness which so many assume is immutable could in fact be pliable, even playful.

 With a Solar Eclipse and Mars at Nazari’s midheaven just separating from a potentially volatile opposition to Pluto as Fake Flowers opens, the impressions you will be left with won’t easily fade from memory.
 Pictures of a point just past catharsis, remnants of an eruption?
 What surfaces when a seed has had to push past forces that threaten to extinguish it in order to meet daylight?

 Alex Nazari has exhibited at the Los Angeles Municipal Gallery, LAXART, the Box, Other Places Art Fair, Gattopardo, and Lane Meyer Projects.
 Recently, her writing appeared on LACMA’s Unframed blog.
-In 2020, she received her Master of Fine Arts degree from ArtCenter College of Design in Pasadena, CA.
+In 2020, she received her Master of Fine Arts from ArtCenter College of Design in Pasadena, CA.